 You can enforce two-factor authentication policy by requiring users with certain roles to set up 2FA for their accounts.
 With the 2FA requirement enabled, users won't be able to log in to Space until they provide a security code generated by a two-factor authentication app that users need to install and set up.

 To turn on 2FA authentication requirement:

-On the navigation bar, click Administration and choose Roles.
+On the main menu, click Administration and choose Roles.

 On the left pane, choose the role you want to set the 2FA requirement for and turn on the toggle Require two-factor authentication:

 You can enable the requirement for the following roles: